Rich Csenge, President

 Ron graduated from Pasadena City College in Machine Science and worked for Boller & Chivens Co. in South Pasadena CA. as a machinist building satellite tracking cameras and control systems for telescopes up to 40 inches, including an instrument for the US Navy measuring 61 inches.
 Ron also worked for the California Institute of Technology’s Owens Valley Observatory on a 130ft. diameter radio telescope and the power and control wiring for two 90ft antennas.
 Later self- employed, Ron owned three businesses dealing with office equipment and computers, was treasurer for the High Plateau Humane Society from 2004 to 2015 and treasurer for the Modoc Fire Safe Council from 2002 to 2017.

-Currently employed at Best Friends Animal Sanctuary in Kanab, UT., Kyle holds an Associate’s Degree in Astronomy from The College of Southern Nevada, and lives in Kanab, Utah with his partner, Stephanie.
+Kyle holds an Associate’s Degree in Astronomy from the College of Southern Nevada and is currently employed at Best Friends Animal Sanctuary in Kanab, UT, where he lives with with his partner, Stephanie.
 His passions include astronomy, mathematics, physics, and science education.
-Kyle interned at the CSN Planetarium from 2017-2019 and became intern coordinator in 2020, revealing the critical importance of public access to science education.
+Kyle interned at the CSN Planetarium from 2017-2019, became intern coordinator in 2020, and continues to be a strong supporter of public access to science education.

 J. C. Stimson